-Three current initiatives will have a major impact on use of College facilities and property.
+Three recent initiatives are having a major impact on use of College facilities and property.
 The initiatives include:

-- Renovation and upgrade of the Benton Harbor Main Building, which is currently under construction and planned to complete March 2020. - Renovation and upgrade of the Hanson Theatre, primarily used to support student productions, and scheduled for completion December 2019. - Renovation and upgrade of the Grand Upton Hall in the Mendel Center, along with a complete upgrade of the Mendel Center's heating and cooling system and auxiliary energy improvements, for completion Spring 2020.
+- Renovation and upgrade of the Benton Harbor Main Building, completed August 2020. - Renovation and upgrade of the Hanson Theatre, primarily used to support student productions, completed February 2019. - Renovation and upgrade of the Grand Upton Hall in the Mendel Center, along with a complete upgrade of the Mendel Center's heating and cooling system and auxiliary energy improvements, completed August 2020.